Are postpartum doulas for people with postpartum depression?

 “I didn’t have postpartum the first time so I didn’t understand it because I was like, ‘I feel great!'” she shared.
 “The second time, I was like, ‘Oh, whoa, I see what people talk about now.
 I understand.’
 It’s a different type of overwhelming with the second.
 I really got under the cloud.”

 She uses only the word “postpartum” to describe postpartum depression.
-Now granted, she was most likely speaking during a recorded interview and when talking we don’t always complete our sentences or say what we mean perfectly.
+Now granted, she was speaking during a recorded interview and when talking we don’t always complete our sentences or say what we mean perfectly.
 So I don’t hold it against her (I love Drew Barrymore dearly, by the way.
 She’s been one of my favorites since all the way back to her cute little face in ET and everything she’s accomplished as an actress and mother since.)

 But let’s face it – a large number of people hear “postpartum” and often their minds go straight to “depression.”